pradipstha/map-designs/README.md

 # map-designs
 This repo will feature maps developed for various projects as well as to full coursework requirement.
-Most, if not all were designed in ArcGIS, QGIS, or using spatial visualization libraries in R and Python.
+Most, if not all were designed in ArcGIS, QGIS, or using spatial visualization libraries in R, Python, Google Earth Engine.

 ![MODIS NDVI](https://user-images.githubusercontent.com/7926311/225773071-73958ceb-362d-475f-9a84-71889e7a530b.gif)
 ![himalayan_rivers-min](https://user-images.githubusercontent.com/7926311/227250792-68a08295-022c-4106-be47-1bef537acd3c.png)